Matthew-Nelson/hlth-320-lab/content/blog/week-10/index.md

 ## Tonight in Lab

-- Open lab.
-This is a great opportunity to come in and work on your HTML Sites which will be due before finals week.
+- Time permitting: Look through and discuss samples of student footage from Footage Challenge #2.
+- Work on personal HTML Site.

 ## Due at the end of lab

-- Nothing
+- Nothing due

 ## Homework for next week